Can You Eat Chicken Salad While Pregnant?

 Salmonella

-There is a risk of the infection spreading into the bloodstream which can increase the risk of complications.
-Salmonella infection can also increase the risk of premature birth and low birth weight if it affects the developing baby.
+Salmonella infection can also increase the risk of premature birth and low birth weight if it affects the unborn baby.

-Salmonella can be present in:
+Salmonella bacteria can be present in:

-• Raw and undercooked meat and eggs
+• Raw meat and undercooked meat

 • Unpasteurised dairy products such as unpasteurised milk and soft cheeses